 Fisher helped coach and recruit NHL first-round draft picks Keith Ballard and Nick Petrecki, seven current NHL players, including Matt Carle and Paul Stastny, and USHL Goaltender of the Year and USA Hockey Junior Player of the Year Jeff Lerg.
 Fisher helped develop 54 NCAA Division I scholarship players and 12 NHL draft picks.

 A native of the Zim, Minn., Fisher has coached at Minnesota Hockey Camps for more than a decade.
 His coaching career began in the Minnesota public school system as a coach of both football and baseball at Cherry High School.
 Prior to his arrival in Omaha, Fisher served two seasons with St. Cloud State University's hockey program as an undergraduate assistant.

 Fisher served as associate coach for Team USHL at the USHL Prospects/All-Star game during his final season in Omaha.
 He has served on staff as a lead instructor at the Minnesota Hockey Camps of Brainerd, Minn.
 Fisher has also been a part of USA Hockey Select Festivals.

 A graduate of St. Cloud State University, Fisher has a Bachelor's Degree in Communications.
 Prior to coaching, Fisher played two seasons at Hibbing Community College, participating in the NJCAA national tournament during his tenure there.

-Fisher and his wife, Kristi, reside in State College.
+Fisher and his wife, Kristi, reside in State College with they daughter, Anna.